Thanks for visiting my website. I'm so pleased you want to know more about me and my books.

 I've been asked that question a lot and my answer is always – I never know what the trigger will be.
 Sometimes it’s something I see or experience; other times a sentence from a book or newspaper article will prompt me to create a story.
 I never know where my hyper-active mind will lead me.
 There’s no one set rule for writing a book that evolves from a trigger.
 Occasionally the process is like a slow boil, and the idea simmers for many years until…voila!
 Other times it’s like making instant mashed potatoes: OMG!
 I’ve got it and I have to write it now!

 My goal is to create “Books that Get You Involved”

 That’s my mantra.
 Some of my books have engaging activities matching each story.
 Others have phrases that repeat, making the out-loud reading experience a fun, joint effort.
-And some books have space at the end for you to write your own story.
+Some books have space at the end for you to write your own story, while others have their own matching activity pages.
 The point is, I want you to feel that you are a part of each and every one of my books.